matgnt/identity-trust/specifications/M1/dsp_ssi.md

 With **client credentials** flow, the *authorization* is stored in the client's credentials it uses to authenticate itself at the authorization server.

-Especially in a Dataspace, to manually register every client with every other dataspace partcipant's Authorization Server.
-A dynamic, automated registration, based on VCs each participant receives, is a scalable solution that still allows the use of well known OAuth *client credentials* flow.
+Especially in a Dataspace, to manually register every client with every other dataspace partcipant's Authorization Server is unrealistic and against the gernal idea of the 'register once and communicate with all' dataspace idea.

+A dynamic, automated registration, based on VCs, is a scalable solution that still allows the use of well known OAuth *client credentials* flow.

 **OAuth 2.0 Dynamic Client Registration Protocol** https://datatracker.ietf.org/doc/html/rfc7591#section-3

 As of now, there is no such dyanmic client registration starnadized that makes use of VCs.
+The following sections will describe how this can be done:

 ## VC based dynamic client registration
 ![](auth.flow_with_registration.png)

+The *auth token* is based on a local pubic / private key pair.
+It is also possible to use different (multiple) such key pairs, menaing a separate *connection key pair* if desired.

+## Access Token
 After the client is registered, a regular access token to access a resource at another's participant resource can be fetched.
 ![](auth.flow_with_registration_token.png)